Liam Hemsworth’s Partying, Lashing Out Reportedly Factors In Split From Miley Cyrus

-Fans were shocked when news broke over the weekend that Miley Cyrus and Liam Hemsworth had split after nearly ten years together and less than on year of marriage.
+Fans were shocked when news broke over the weekend that Miley Cyrus and Liam Hemsworth had split after nearly 10 years together and less than one year of marriage.
 Many were quick to blame the singer for the relationship’s demise, citing her notorious “wild child” ways, but behind closed doors, People has reported that Hemsworth’s partying ways were also a major factor in the couple’s breakup.

 “Everyone always thinks Miley is problematic and immature and a hardcore partier while he’s this chill surfer dude, but that’s actually [not accurate],” a source close to the couple explained to the news outlet.
 “Liam parties with his friends, and Miley thinks he should’ve grown out of that by now.”

-Cyrus has never been shy about discussing her own drug or alcohol use past or present, however she has also proved that she can go without them when she needs to, especially when working.
-As noted by The Daily Mail, the 26-year-old revealed in 2017 that she had been completely sober for weeks as she worked on her album Younger Now, explaining that marijuana especially hindered her energy levels and performance abilities.
+Cyrus has never been shy about discussing her own drug or alcohol use, past or present; however, she has also proved that she can go without them when she needs to, especially when working.
+As noted by Daily Mail, the 26-year-old revealed in 2017 that she had been completely sober for weeks as she worked on her album Younger Now, explaining that marijuana especially hindered her energy levels and performance abilities.
 And while she has since started drinking and using marijuana again — citing in an interview with The Sun that her mother Tish was the one that got her back into smoking — her “party girl” lifestyle appears to be considerably more subdued than what many may recall from her past.

 Er, Miley Cyrus Was Super Fed Up With Liam Hemsworth's Partying Habits https://t.co/wSjrsZEU76